-The Marbled Murrelet Recovery Team (CMMRT 2003), recognizing the link between population size and area of suitable nesting habitat, set a goal to "limit the decline of the British Columbia population and its nesting habitat to less than 30% over three generations (30 years), during the period 2002 to 2032", and to allow no further reductions in populations and habitat beyond 2032 (reviewed by Burger and Waterhouse 2009).
-Limiting the decline to less than 30% over three generations explicitly addresses a key COSEWIC criterion that led to the Marbled Murrelet's threatened designation and subsequent listing under the Species at Risk Act in 2003.
-The converse of a less than 30% decline is retention of greater than 70% of the population and its nesting habitat.
-Because the 2002 population (and the current population) are estimated with wide confidence limits (COSEWIC 2012; see Table 2 above) population retention targets are instead expressed as nesting habitat retention targets, set using a scientifically supported 1:1 relationship between population abundance and amount (area) of suitable nesting habitat (reviewed in Burger and Waterhouse 2009).
+The Marbled Murrelet Recovery Team (CMMRT 2003), in recognizing the link between population size and area of suitable nesting habitat, set a goal to "limit the decline of the British Columbia population and its nesting habitat to less than 30% over three generations (30 years) during the period 2002 to 2032" (a less than 1% decline per year) and to allow no further reductions in the population and its nesting habitat beyond 2032 (reviewed by Burger and Waterhouse 2009).
+The rationale for not tolerating more than a 30% decline over 30 years is that the retention of greater than 70% of the population and its nesting habitat for the same period of time is a biologically reasonable time frame to halt the decline and it is consistent with a high probability of population persistence.